unisonweb/website/src/compare-lang/unison-for-java-devs.md

   Logger.log "Initializing application"
 ```

 The functions that provide concrete behavior for an ability are called **handlers**.
-For now we won't dig into _how_ handlers work; they provide the implementation for the operations specified in the ability.
+For now we won't dig into _how_ handlers work, but they typicially translate the operations of an ability into other abilities, like `IO` for console output, or transform them into pure values, like logging to a `List` in memory.

 ```unison
 ConsoleLogger.logger : '{Logger} a -> {IO, Exception} a